Section Chief’s Welcome

 The Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism is consistently recognized as one of the finest endocrinology centers in the U.S. The University of Chicago’s endocrinology program has a reputation for progressive therapies and leading-edge research.

 The Section of Adult and Pediatric Endocrinology faculty is internationally recognized for their leading-edge clinical care and progressive therapies.
 The University of Chicago Kovler Diabetes Center (Louis Philipson, MD, Ph.D.-Director) combines the University’s traditions of excellence in clinical care, basic and clinical research, and education in diabetes and metabolic disorders.
 The Center’s goals include improving patient care and developing new treatments and cures through research into the molecular and genetic bases for types I and II diabetes and the role of obesity.
-Next year, the section will expand its clinical programs to include a full-time consultation service for inpatients with hypertension and a specialty clinic for patients and training of diabetes-related kidney disease.

 Education and Training